Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 code responsible for plotting the branches and representing the non-coalescence events.

 > Look how the coalescence events are distributed along the generations.
 Look also how greater $k$ values influence the probability of ternary coalescence events.

+#### Varying N

+Disable also the parts of the code responsible for plotting the population individuals (white circles), then begin to increase $N$ values.

-How do you think that higher population sizes $N$ would influence these distributions?
+> How do you think that higher population sizes $N$ influence the distributions of coalescence events?

+> **The cost of "nothing is happening"**
+Try very high values like $N = 10000$, $k=100$.
+Can you feel the computational cost increasing?
+Look at how many generations occur without a single coalescence event simulated.